 Officer Cadets are obliged to maintain satisfactory academic performance throughout the programme.
 Those who do not maintain a suitable level of academic performance may be permitted to repeat one year at their own expense and, if successful, be reinstated to full pay and allowances.

 Upon successful completion of the ROTP, Officer Cadets are awarded a university degree, receive their commission, and become Officers in the Canadian Armed Forces.
 Normally, graduates are obliged to serve for a minimum of five years in the CAF.

 Officer Cadets enrolled under the ROTP may apply to release from the CAF prior to the commencement of the second academic year without incurring any obligatory service or financial penalty.
-ROTP Officer Cadets seeking release after the commencement of their second academic year are required to reimburse the Crown for all expenses incurred while attending RMCC or another university.
+ROTP Officer Cadets seeking release after the commencement of their second academic year are required to reimburse the Crown for all expenses incurred while attending RMC or another university.

 A quality education is the foundation for your future no matter which career path you choose.

 If you are looking for unique responsibilities, a meaningful career with excellent opportunities and the chance to develop your personal strengths, then your first step is the Regular Officer Training Plan (ROTP).